The BookBlast® Diary

 And Other Stories, Unbound and The Pigeonhole are successfully applying new business models to their ventures.
 Many of the new breed of indie booksellers are releasing their own books thanks to the digital revolution.
 Book buyers who choose to support indie bookshops know they will get great service and stumble upon titles they have never heard of − with the added bonus that to support your local economy feels good.
 The Hive Network and Wordery offer readers a combination of high street and 24-hour online retailing.
 Whether reading printed books, on an e-reader or a tablet, we are lucky to have so much choice.
 Independence matters!

 The BookBlast® Diary showcases some of the best independent publishers at work who exemplify a non-conformist mindset looking beyond the mainstream.
 Our copyrighted format is a Q&A interview with our indie publisher (of the week), a Q&A with their featured author and/or translator (of the week), and a review of their book (of the week).
-We also run monthly top 10 reads, top 5 reads from France, events news, and clips from YouTube.
+We also run monthly top 10 or top 5 reads, and seasonal reads from France, events news, and clips from YouTube.

 Our Guest Writers include C. J. Schüler (journalist and cultural historian specialising in European fiction in translation, travel and the arts); Henrietta Foster (freelance producer/director at BBC TV); Philip Marsden (award-winning author of a number of works of travel, fiction and non-fiction); and Philip Mansel (author and historian).